Hyundai Kona gets a radical redesign, boosts interior space

-(Pocket-lint) - The Hyundai Kona has been redesigned, to see it better placed to sit alongside the Hyundai Ioniq 5.
+The Hyundai Kona has been redesigned, to see it better placed to sit alongside the Hyundai Ioniq 5.

 While closely related to the Kia Niro, the Kona has been designed as an EV first, according to Hyundai.
 That means that adaptions were made for the hybrid and ICE versions, rather than the other way around.